 What happens if our shop declines the offer?

-The item is posted back to Bishop Auckland free of charge, tracked and insured.
+The item is posted back to Bishop Auckland free of charge, tracked and signed for.
 There is no valuation fee and no return charge, and a written offer can be turned down for any reason.

 When and how is the charity paid?